 - Configure a failover tile cache data store for scene layer caches.

 When run in primary-standby mode (the default), ArcGIS Data Store allows you to set up primary and standby tile cache data store machines.
 Your hosted scene layer caches are replicated from the primary machine to the standby machine, so if the primary machine crashes, the standby machine can take its place with minimum downtime.

 - Configure a highly available, scalable tile cache data store for scene layer caches.

 If organization members will publish numerous scene layers, you may need to add multiple machines to the tile cache data store to handle the cache load.

 - Configure a highly available, scalable spatiotemporal big data store for spatiotemporal data.

 You can configure multiple spatiotemporal big data stores to balance data loads over multiple machines and ensure availability of spatiotemporal data in the event of a machine failure.

 - Perform analysis in Map Viewer.

-Your portal's hosting server must use an ArcGIS Data Store relational data store to enable standard feature analysis functionality in your portal.
+Many standard feature analysis tools create hosted feature layers and therefore require an ArcGIS Data Store relational data store.
 To use GeoAnalytics Tools, configure the hosting server with a spatiotemporal big data store.